piontec/docker-enforcer/readme.md

 - You can always exclude some containers from being killed due to rules evaluation by including their name in the white list.

 ### Preparing rules file
+Docker-enforcer works by checking a set of rules against the containers that are running on the docker host.
+Each of the rules is applied to data about each container.
+Rules indicate which container should be killed, so if any of the rules returns `True`, the container will be stopped (unless it's on the white list).
 The rules file must include a python list of dictionaries, where each of the dictionaries is a single rule.
 The rule includes its name and a lambda function, which contains evaluation logic.

-Each of the rules is applied to data about each container.
-If any of the rules returns `True`, the container will be stopped (unless it's on the white list).
-Container's data includes the following properties:
+Container's data that can be checked by a rule includes the following properties:
 - `position` - the sequence number of the container on the list of all containers, sorted by the start date,
 - `params` - a dictionary of parameters used to start this container (for example with `docker run`),
 - `metrics` - a dictionary of performance metrics reported by the docker daemon for the container.